bhcarpenter/craven/README.md

 **Constructor:**

 - `Controller([options, skipViewCreation])` - Creates a new Controller, optionally setting the `options` hash as properties on the Controller.
 If `skipViewCreation` is not set to true, the controller will automatically generate a `view` object from the options.
 The following options have special meanings:
+  - `model` - The model to use with this Controller.
+It can be any JavaScript object, but if you are using the automatic event binding (see `events` below), it needs to conform to Craven.Events.
+Good candidates for this value are instances of Craven.Model and Craven.Collection.
   - `view` - The DOMElement to use as the new Controller's `view` property.
 If this isn't given, one will automatically be created.
   - `tagName` - The type of DOMElement to create for the Controller's `view`.
 The default is "div".
   - `attributes` - A hash of attributes to add to the created DOMElement.
+  - `events` - An \[eventName => controllerMethodName\] hash of events to listen for on the model.
+The `controllerMethodName` method will be executed in the context of the Controller.

 **Controller instance properties:**